 Don’t worry if you feel like the abundance of data sources makes things seem complicated.
 Our next step is to “edit” these sources and make sure their data quality is up to par, which will get rid of some of them as useful choices.

-Right now though, we’re just creating the rough draft.
+Right now, though, we’re just creating the rough draft.
 You can use CRM data, data from things like Facebook and Google Analytics, financial data from your company – let your imagination go wild (as long as the data source is relevant to the questions you’ve identified in step 1 and 2).
 It could also make sense to utilize a business intelligence software, especially since datasets in recent years have expanded in so much volume that spreadsheets can no longer provide quick and intelligent solutions needed to acquire a higher quality of data.

 WARNING: This is a bit of a “data nerd out” section.
 You can skip this part if you like or if it doesn’t make much sense to you.

 You’ll want to be mindful of the level of measurement for your different variables, as this will affect the statistical techniques you will be able to apply in your analysis.

 *Statistics Level Measurement Table*